Support Small Charities That Align with Values

 Researching Small Charities

-Now that you know your values, it’s time find small charities that match them.
+Once you know your values, it’s time to find small charities that match them.
 They may not have big marketing budgets, so finding them may take more effort.

 Finally, find out if the charity tests on animals.
 Animal Aid has an extensive list (green charities don’t test, and red charities do).